 3. Light up the Dawn

 Traditionally played on Anzac Day, two-up is a game played by tossing two coins in the air.
-It’s also legal on Anzac Day (and this year across the entire weekend) so take advantage of that and head over to one of the many Sydney pubs and clubs that are hosting this much-loved Anzac Day tradition.
+It’s also legal on Anzac Day so take advantage of that and head over to one of the many Sydney pubs and clubs that are hosting this much-loved Anzac Day tradition.

-Some of the places you’ll be able to get a game in will be on Cumberland Street in The Rocks at The Australian Heritage Hotel and, where bacon and egg rolls will be served from 7am and two-up played from midday, and The Glenmore Hotel, which is claiming to have the biggest two-up ring of them all.
-Also in The Rocks, The Argyle’s courtyard is gonna be flipping coins from 1pm.
+Some of the places you’ll be able to get a game in will be in The Rocks at The Australian Heritage Hotel and, where bacon and egg rolls will be served from 7am and two-up played from midday, and The Glenmore Hotel, which is claiming to have the biggest two-up ring of them all.
+Also in The Rocks, The Argyle’s courtyard is going be flipping coins in a huge outdoor arena.

 Other participating venues: